segmentio/analytics-java/README.md

 ```

 ## Snapshots

+All changes committed to master are automatically released as snapshots.

 To add a snapshot dependency to your builds, make sure you add the snapshot repository so your build system can look up the dependency.